All Episodes

 He's the one that politicized it in the first place.

-We don't care if it's we shouldn't even care whether it's fair or unfair to the president.
+We don't care if it's, we shouldn't even care whether it's fair or unfair to the president.

 The president just stands regally above the fray and say, you know what, this is not a political matter.

-We're gonna do the work.
+We're going to do our work.

 You know, I'll give you one example.